DanRoscigno/Recipes/website/recipes/PumpkinWaffles.md

 `Breakfasts`

-**Ingredients:**

-- 1 cup King Arthur Gluten Free waffle mix, and the rest of the dry ingredients listed on the box waffle recipe

-  > Tip
-  >
-  > You will be adding canned pumpkin, so hold off on the milk called for in the King Arthur recipe.
+## Ingredients

 - 1/2 cup canned pumpkin
 - 1/2 teaspoon Pumpkin Pie spice
 - Half-and-half
 - 2 tablespoons unsalted butter, melted and cooled
 - 1/2 teaspoon whiskey
+- 1 cup King Arthur Gluten Free waffle mix, and the rest of the dry ingredients listed on the box waffle recipe

+  > Tip
+  >
+  > You will be adding canned pumpkin, so hold off on the milk called for in the King Arthur recipe.

 ### Pumpkin pie spice